volt-software/Ichor/docs/Fundamentals.md

 * Service Lifecycle Management (SLM)
 * Event Queue (EQ)

+Using the latest C++20 features:
+* Coroutines
+* Concepts

 ## Dependency Injection (DI)

 Ichor's DI is run-time.
 There's some compile time stuff to determine which interfaces are requested, but resolving and registering happens at run-time.
 The main feature Ichor aims for is run-time interception of dependency requests and creating a new dependency instance specifically for that request.
 One of the use-cases is to easily setup factories separated per function domain.
 E.g. to create two workflows which share common code but separate data.
+Another would be to dynamically load .so or .dll files which expose common Ichor dependencies, to be easily shared accross multiple projects.

 ### Requesting Dependencies